 How much does my system cost

-For residential systems solar electricity is about 40% - 70% utility costs over the 25 years of the solar equipment warranty depending on your solar exposure, site orientation and how you finance the system.
-Depending on the size of the photovoltaic (PV) system, prices range from about $15,000 - $50,000.
+Residential solar electricity costs 30% - 60% less then the utility’s costs over a 25 year period.
+This savings depending on your solar exposure, site orientation and how you finance the system.
+Depending on the size of the photovoltaic (PV) system, prices range anywhere from about $10,000 - $50,000.
 The larger the system the better the cost/benefit ratio.

 30% Federal tax credit